 Commitment to cost containment was particularly important for the 2021-2022 budget.
-Every part of Regional government looked for savings to allow for a 2.96% tax levy increase, in line with the multi-year budget previously endorsed by Regional Council, while major new operating pressures were addressed.
-When additional provincial funding became available, the tax levy increase could be significantly reduced.
+Every part of Regional government looked for savings so that Regional Council could meet its commitment to a 2.96% tax levy increase while major new operating pressures were addressed.

-Revenues from sources other than the tax levy are expected to amount to \$1.36 billion in 2021 and \$1.33 billion in 2022.
-These sources were budgeted to provide \$1.28 billion in 2020, but actual results were \$1.26 billion.
+Revenues from sources other than the tax levy are expected to amount to \$1.34 billion in 2021 and \$1.31 billion in 2022.
+These sources were budgeted to provide \$1.28 billion in 2020, but actual results were estimated at \$1.25 billion.
 This was largely due to pandemic-related changes in various components.

-The share of the budget funded by non-tax-levy revenues is forecast to be 52.7% in 2021, against a budgeted level of 51.8% for 2020.
-It would then drop to 51.2% in 2022, based on the current outlook for the 2022 tax levy increase, reflecting expected continuing weakness in transit fare and court revenues as a result of the pandemic, and a return to minimal growth in senior government transfers with the end of most pandemic-related funding.
+The share of the budget funded by non-tax-levy revenues is forecast to be 51.9% in 2021, against a budgeted level of 51.8% for 2020.
+It would then drop to 50.5% in 2022, reflecting expected continuing weakness in transit fare and court revenues as a result of the pandemic, and a return to minimal growth in senior government transfers with the end of most pandemic-related funding.